UKGovernmentBEIS/aisi-sandboxing/README.md

 Questions: Join the Inspect community on Slack <link>

-If you discover security vulnerabilities, please report them responsibly to jason.gwartz@dsit.gov.uk
+If you discover security vulnerabilities, please report them responsibly to <TBD>